 It is the world’s first scientific instrumentation and measurement journal: launched in 1923 as Journal of Scientific Instruments and has always published leading edge work in this important area for science and technology.

 Multidisciplinary audience: through its broad focus, Measurement Science and Technology aims to serve all communities engaged with instrumentation development and the science of measurement.
 Although having several specialist themes, the journal addresses many generic aspects of measurement science and is a fertile ground exchange of ideas and knowledge.
 There is a focus both on traditional and on emerging areas of high interest to academic and industrial sectors.
 For many scientists and engineers specialising in instrumentation and measurement, Measurement Science and Technology is a journal of choice.
 The editorial board also encourages articles from others for whom reporting instrumentation and measurement activities may not be their main focus of their activities but nevertheless they have valuable contributions worthy of publication.

 High standards: Measurement Science and Technology has a selective editorial policy to ensure publication of only the highest quality research in terms of significance, originality and scientific rigour.
-All articles are rigorously peer reviewed by IOP Publishing’s global network of expert referees, supported by our Editorial Board.
+All articles are rigorously peer reviewed by IOP Publishing’s global network of expert reviewers, supported by our Editorial Board.

 Fast publication: We are committed to providing you with a fast, professional service to ensure rapid first decision, acceptance and publication.
 Once accepted, your article will be accessible to readers within 24 hours (with a citable DOI).